Qimen Dunjia

 Qimen Dunjia is an ancient form of divination from China.
-It is still in use in Mainland China, Taiwan, Hong Kong, Macau, Malaysia, Singapore and the Chinese diaspora in Southeast Asia.
+It is still in use in mainland China, Taiwan, Hong Kong, Macau, Malaysia, Singapore and the Chinese diaspora in Southeast Asia.
 It is one of the Three Styles (三式 (sānshì, three styles)) of Chinese divination, with Da Liu Ren and Tai Yi Shen Shu.

 History

 Originally devised to help form military strategy and tactics, Qimen Dunjia was in use as long ago as the period of Chinese history known as the Warring States, and is believed by Chinese scholars to have been used at the Battle of Red Cliffs in the defeat of Cao Cao's ship-borne army.
+The baguazhen (八卦陣, lit.
+'Eight Trigrams formation') is one such military tactic derived from Qimen Dunjia.

-Liu Bowen is believed to have secured the throne for the Ming dynasty's Hongwu Emperor by applying Qimen Dunjia to his strategic planning.
+Liu Bowen is believed to have secured the throne for the Ming dynasty Emperor Hongwu by applying Qimen Dunjia to his strategic planning.

 Over the centuries of Chinese history, Qimen Dunjia grew in popularity and was expanded to include a number of other types of divination, including medical divination, matchmaking, childbirth, travel, personal fortunes, and today includes contemporary applications, most notably that of business and finance.
 Today Qimen Dunjia is especially popular in Singapore and other nations of Southeast Asia.